Install & first run

 Fliporium opens but says “starting…” forever

-The app couldn't reach the Headscale control server.
+The app couldn't reach our signaling server.
 Check your internet.

 Look in fliporium-data/fliporium.log next to the .exe — the